A dwelling in a green area having a 7 star NatHERS rating

 For a medium-sized house (approximately 160m2), it will take us 2 to 3 days to finish the energy rating report.
 Also, the degree of complexity of the building’s geometry and its features is a determining factor in the final NatHERS star rating project deadlines.

-How much does it cost to get a 6 star energy rating?
+How much does it cost to get a NatHERS energy report?

 This depends on the size and complexity of the building.
 Multiple types of windows, multiple levels and adjacent shading elements, adds to the complexity of the work.
 Also, the same efforts goes to the 7 star energy rating houses.